 - Teachers reflect on their practice

-The Division of Education at Shaw University is hosting an accreditation visit by the Council for the Accreditation of Educator Preparation (CAEP) from November 3-6, 2019.
+The Department of Education and Child Development at Shaw University is hosting an accreditation visit by the Council for the Accreditation of Educator Preparation (CAEP) from November 3-6, 2019.
 Interested parties are invited to submit third-party comments to the site team.

 Please note that comments must address substantive matters related to the quality of professional education programs offered, and should specify the party's relationship to the provider (i.e., graduate, present or former faculty member, employer